UWC2-PYTHON/ProgrammingInPython/source/modules/Properties.rst

     @property
     def x(self):

-means: make a property called x with this as the "getter".
+This means: make a property called ``x`` with this as the "getter".

 .. code-block:: python

     @x.setter
     def x(self, value):

-means: make the "setter" of the 'x' property this new function.
+This means: make this new function the "setter" of the ``x`` property.

 Read Only Attributes
 --------------------